aberba/elementaryOS-devbook/chapter_01.md

 ## 1.2 Learning resources
 Learning resources are those resources available to you for learning how you can use the various development tools and resources to develop your application.
-Not all the resources provided here were intended for elementary OS application developers and you may have to do transfer of knowledge in some cases.
+Not all the resources provided were intended for elementary OS application developers and you may have to do transfer of knowledge in some cases.

 ### 1.2.1 Documentations
-Since this guide assumes that you already know GTK+ and vala, those documented resources for provide here are geared towards elementary OS application development.
+Since this guide assumes that you already know GTK+ and vala, those documented resources provided here are geared towards elementary OS application development.

 * The **Developers section of elementary OS website**: This is the first resources to checkout if you want to develop for elementary OS.
 It has a [Getting Stated Tutorial](https://elementary.io/docs/code/getting-started), the official [Human Interface Guidelines](https://elementary.io/docs/human-interface-guidelines), and a [Reference Material](https://elementary.io/docs/code/reference).
 Make sure you have **REALLY** gone through all those materials before you even consider reading any other learning resource.
 You may need to read over and over again to make sure you familiarise yourself with elementary OS application development work-flow.
 * [Valadoc](valadoc.org): A great documentation resource for elementary OS development libraries, as well as, other libraries available for developing vala applications.
 It has documentation for almost all the libraries you would ever need when developing your application.
 Valadoc is available as an online tool but can be clone from [Github](https://github.com/flobrosch/valadoc-org) and hosted locally on your computer.
-* Applications Source Code: A great way to learn something is by learning from those who know how to do it.
+* **Applications Source Code**: A great way to learn something is by learning from those who already know how to do it.
 By browsing through the source code of vala applications built for elementary OS, especially official applications, you learn a lot from their respective developers.
 Official application projects are hosted in Launchpad can be found [here](https://launchpad.net/elementary).
 With Bazaar installed (`sudo apt install bzr`), you can branch/clone an application in Launchpad by entering `bzr branch lp:APP_ID` in you terminal, where `APP_ID` is the application ID.
-For example, entering `bzr branch lp:noise` will cone the official music application called ___Noise___.
+For example, entering `bzr branch lp:noise` will clone the official music application called ___Noise___.

 ### 1.2.2 Tutorials
 #### Written tutorials
-The are unofficial tutorials by third-parties;
+These are unofficial tutorials by third-parties;

 * [eos.doodlespark.ca](http://eos.doodlespark.ca) provides a work-in-progress developer guide on the Granite framework accompanied with demo code and detailed explanation.
 It also has an [Icon Guide](icon names list: http://eos.doodlespark.ca/?p=icon-guide) for GTK+ icon names along with their `elementary theme` icons, grouped according to their respective categories.
 * [ Christopher Timberlake's tumblr blog](http://game64.tumblr.com) has a blog post titled ***So you want to develop for elementary OS?*** which takes you through the process of creating a demo Granite application with a `cmake` build system with detailed step by step explanation.